ausward/PDFCombiner/README.md

 Python frontend with a backend writen in Golang

-Yes I know it is overengineered, but It was for work and I knew how to write the backend in go and I knew TK in python, so that what I wrote
+Yes I know it is overengineered, but It was for work and I knew how to write the backend in go and I knew TK in python, so that is what I wrote

 # To Run:
 ## Manually